virteal/l8/README.md

-    .fork( block )      -- queue a new step on a new parallel path .walk( block )      -- walk a step on its path, at most once per step .loop               -- enter a non blocking loop, made of iterative steps .next               -- enter next iteration step in a non blocking loop .repeat( block )    -- queue a blocking loop step ._continue          -- like "continue", for blocking loops ._break             -- "break" for blocking loops and forked steps
+    .fork( block )      -- queue a new step on a new parallel path .walk( block )      -- walk a step on its path, at most once per step .loop               -- enter a non blocking loop, made of iterative steps .each               -- enter next iteration step in a non blocking loop .repeat( block )    -- queue a blocking loop step ._continue          -- like "continue", for blocking loops ._break             -- "break" for blocking loops and forked steps